Waltercito1/js-and-rails-blogs-exercise/README.md

 - Use the return value from the fetch call to add the new blog on the page.

-- `No page refreshed should ever happen`
+- `No page refresh should ever happen`

 ## BONUS